 LinkedIn also offers a service to publish full articles via its publishing platform “Slideshare.”
 The content will be showcased in your profile and can also appear in search engine results.

-While you would definitely want to promote your business with your content, sales-targeted content does not work well.
+While you would want to promote your business with your content, sales-targeted content does not work well.
 Instead, you should help your audience by solving or talking about their or common pain points or how they can perform better at their jobs.

 People invest their time on Linkedin, and therefore you should help them by publishing sales-targeted content, but you should also upload content that helps them.